deesclouds/technical-questions/behaviorial-questions.md

 - **Action:**
 - **Result:**

 - [x] Describe a situation when you worked effectively under pressure.
 How did you feel when working under pressure?
-What was goining on, and how did you get through it?
+What was going on, and how did you get through it?
 - **Cause:**
 - **Action:**
 - **Result:**